Kattis/problemtools/README.md

     ```
     docker run --rm -it -v ${FULL_PATH_TO_MOUNT}:/kattis_work_dir problemtools/icpc
     ```
-2) Persist any changes you want to keep to a remote file system/source control (e.g. a remote Git repository, note however that you would first need to install Git in the image).
+2) Persist any changes you want to keep to a remote file system/source control (e.g., a remote Git repository; note, however, that you would first need to install Git in the image).

 #### Building your own images

-If you want a more complete environment in the Docker images (e.g. if you want to install git or your favorite editor), feel free to extend them in whichever way you like.
+If you want a more complete environment in the Docker images (e.g., if you want to install git or your favorite editor), feel free to extend them in whichever way you like.

 The `problemtools/{minimal,icpc,full}` images point to the latest release versions of problemtools.
-If for some reason you want an image containing the latest development version, you have to build it yourself from scratch (while there are `problemtools/{minimal,icpc,full}:develop` Docker images on Docker
+If, for some reason, you want an image containing the latest development version, you have to build it yourself from scratch (while there are `problemtools/{minimal,icpc,full}:develop` Docker images on Docker